-&lt;sup>513 Under Texas law, persons engaged in a partnership owe to one another one of the highest duties recognized in law-the duty to deal with one another with the utmost good faith and most scrupulous honesty.
+Under Texas law, persons engaged in a partnership owe to one another one of the highest duties recognized in law-the duty to deal with one another with the utmost good faith and most scrupulous honesty.
 See Huffington v.
 Upchurch, 532 S.W.2d 576, 579 (Tex.
 1976); Smith v.
 Bolin, 271 S.W.2d 93, 96 (Tex.
 1954); Johnson v.
-J. Hiram Moore, Ltd., 763 S.W.2d 496 (Tex.
+J. Hiram Moore, Ltd., 763 S.W.2d 496, 497 (Tex.
 App.-Austin 1988, writ denied); see also Brazosport Bank of Tex. v.
 Oak Park Townhouses, 837 S.W.2d 652, 659 (Tex.
 App.-Houston [14th Dist.]
 1992, writ granted), rev'd on other grounds, 851 S.W.2d 189 (Tex.
 1993); Crenshaw v.
 Swenson, 611 S.W.2d 886, 890 (Tex.
 Civ.
 App.-Austin 1980, writ ref'd n.r.e.).

-&lt;sup>514 TRPA § 4.04(e)-(f); TBOC § 152.204(c)-(d).
+TRPA § 4.04(e)-(f); TBOC § 152.204(c)-(d).

-&lt;sup>515 TRPA § 4.04(d); TBOC § 152.204(b).
+TRPA § 4.04(d); TBOC § 152.204(b).

-&lt;sup>516 TBOC §§ 153.003(b) ("The powers and duties of a limited partner shall not be governed by a provision of Chapter 152 [the TBOC Chapter dealing with general partnerships] that would be inconsistent with the nature and role of a limited partner as contemplated by this chapter [153]") and 153.003(c) ("A limited partner shall not have any obligation or duty of a general partner solely by reason of being a limited partner").
+TBOC §§ 153.003(b) ("The powers and duties of a limited partner shall not be governed by a provision of Chapter 152 [the TBOC Chapter dealing with general partnerships] that would be inconsistent with the nature and role of a limited partner as contemplated by this chapter [153]") and 153.003(c) ("A limited partner shall not have any obligation or duty of a general partner solely by reason of being a limited partner").

-&lt;sup>517 TRLPA § 13.03(a) provides: "In any case not provided by [TRLPA], the applicable statute governing partnerships that are not limited partnerships [TRPA] and the rules of law and equity, including the law merchant, govern."
+TRLPA § 13.03(a) provides: "In any case not provided by [TRLPA], the applicable statute governing partnerships that are not limited partnerships [TRPA] and the rules of law and equity, including the law merchant, govern."

-fiduciary duties.
-Pre TBOC, an exception was made to this general rule in the case where a limited partner actually had or exercised control in management matters (e.g., because of control of the general partner, contractual veto powers over partnership actions or service as an agent of the partnership).
-In such situations, the limited partner's conduct could be judged by fiduciary principles.520
+before the TBOC was enacted there was some case law to the effect that limited partners do not have fiduciary duties.633 Pre TBOC, an exception was made to this general rule in the case where a limited partner actually had or exercised control in management matters (e.g., because of control of the general partner, contractual veto powers over partnership actions or service as an agent of the partnership).634 In such situations, the limited partner's conduct could be judged by fiduciary principles.635

 The Tex.
 LP Stats. state in part that except as provided in various statutory provisions or the partnership agreement, a general partner of a limited partnership "has the liabilities of a partner in a partnership without limited partners to the partnership and to the other partners."
-This language indicates that the partnership agreement may modify the internal liabilities of a general partner, but it is not clear whether it is an authorization without express limits or whether
+This language indicates that the partnership agreement may modify the internal liabilities of a general partner.
+Although there are questions whether it is an authorization

 TRLPA § 4.03(b); TBOC § 153.152(a).
 Note, this language should not be mistaken as an authorization for partnership agreements to alter partner liabilities to third parties.
-See infra notes 760-863 and related text regarding the LLP provisions in TRPA and the TBOC which permit a general partnership to significantly limit the individual liability of its partners for certain acts of other partners by the partnership making a specified filing with the Secretary of State.
+See infra notes 927-1030 and related text regarding the LLP provisions in TRPA and the TBOC which permit a general partnership to significantly limit the individual liability of its partners for certain acts of other partners by the partnership making a specified LLP filing with the Secretary of State and complying with the other requirements of the Tex.
+LLP Stats.